sblaizerwize/smarquez.source/content/posts/use-chatgpt-with-python.md

 This guide describes how to utilize ChatGPT through the OpenAI API service on macOS operating systems.
 Additionally, it provides instructions for interacting with ChatGPT using Python.

 ---
-## Use ChatGPT Locally
+## Connect to ChatGPT via API
-To set up ChatGPT locally using the terminal, follow these instructions:
+To set up ChatGPT API follow these instructions:

 1. Set up an API Key
 Sign up to [OpenAI](https://beta.openai.com/signup/) and follow the indications to [create a new secret key](https://beta.openai.com/signup/).
 All your API requests must include this API Key in the Authorization HTTP header of the request.